Fountain Valley, California: Economy

 As a suburban city, most of Fountain Valley's residents commute to work in other urban centers.
 However, in recent years, the city has seen an increase in commercial jobs in the city, with the growth of a commercial center near the Santa Ana River known as the "Southpark" district.

 Although the economy of the area was once based mainly on agriculture, the remaining production consists of several fields of strawberries or other small crops, which are gradually being replaced by new office development.
 Efforts to bolster economic activity are evidenced by the city enacting policies to benefit small businesses, and even going so far as to paint a mural on the facade of a large water treatment building facing the freeway that depicts two shopping bags headlined by the words, "Shop in Fountain Valley."

 Fountain Valley is home to the national headquarters of Hyundai Motor America and D-Link Corporation, the global headquarters of memory chip manufacturer Kingston Technology, and the corporate headquarters of Surefire, LLC, maker of military and commercial flashlights.
 The Southpark commercial area is also home to offices for companies such as D-Link, Starbucks, Satura and the Orange County Register.
 There are also a limited number of light industrial companies in this area.
 In addition, Fountain Valley is the location for Noritz, a tankless water heater manufacturer, and the main west coast offices of Ceridian, a professional employer organization.

 The increasing commercial growth can be evidenced by the frequent rush-hour traffic bottlenecks on the San Diego (405) Freeway through Fountain Valley.

 Top employers

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2023 Annual Comprehensive Financial Report, the top ten employers in the city are: